shohart/shohart/README.md

 I am open-minded and always ready to take on new challenges.
 At the age of 36, I am excited to embark on a successful career in this field and am excited to see where it takes me.

-💻 Skills

-Python
-SQL
-Data Science
+🔍 Interests

-Big Data
+* Big Data
-Machine Learning
+* Machine Learning
+* Data Science
+* Python
+* SQL
+*
 📈 Goals

-Become a senior project manager or team leader
+* Become a senior project manager or team leader
-Work on innovative projects involving big data
+* Work on innovative projects involving big data
-Help people through my work
+* Help people through my work

 🔍 Interests

-Big Data
+* Big Data
-Machine Learning
+* Machine Learning
-Data Science
+* Data Science
-Python
+* Python
-SQL
+* SQL

 🤝 Feel free to connect with me on Github and let's learn and grow together!